HOW TO TURN CHEAP GLASS VASES INTO TRENDY HOME DECOR USING PAINT AND WHAT YOU ALREADY HAVE IN YOUR KITCHEN! | HOW TO PAINT GLASS VASES

 Manatee Gray | Gravel Road

-I cleaned these glass vases with vinegar and water to get any grease, dirt, and dust off them.
-A regular wash with Dawn dish soap (or any soap) would have done the trick as well.
+I cleaned these glass vases with vinegar and water to get all the grease, dirt, and dust off them.
+A warm water wash with Dawn dish soap (or any soap) would have done the trick as well.

-The key to painting on glass is this Slick Stick.
+The key to painting on glass is this Slick Stick BONDING PRIMER.
 This is a bonding primer for glass, plastic, laminate, metal, tiles, and pretty much anything with a super slick surface.
 And you can’t get slicker that glass, right?!
-Once it’s primed with Slick Stick you can paint any faux finish you like.
+Once it’s primed, you can paint any faux finish you like.
+Update – Slick Stick is now renamed and updated to Bonding Boss.

-To get a faux Pottery Barn stippled finish I used what I had on hand — Baking Soda.
-Back in 2013 when I was mixing my own Homemade Chalk paint, I compared four different ingredients to make my own inexpensive chalk paints.
-Baking soda was my least favorite because it gave me the roughest finish… perfect for this faux Pottery Barn finish!
+To get a faux Pottery Barn-inspired look on these upcycled glass vases, I used what we ALL have on hand in our kitchen — Baking Soda.
+Back in 2013 when I was mixing my own Homemade Chalk paint, I compared four ingredients to make my own inexpensive chalk paints.
+Baking soda was my least favorite because it gave me the roughest finish… perfect for this faux clay Pottery Barn finish!

 I used approximately 1 cup of this Fluff paint and 1/2 cup baking soda and mixed it thoroughly.
 It was thick with the consistency of heavy buttercream icing.